QuekAiXuan/Capstone-on-Machine-Learning-using-Python/README.md

 * For better understanding, a larger and wider scope of the dataset is needed.
 * Other critical factors affecting wine quality include grape varieties, terroir(natural environment in which grapes are grown) and winemaking techniques should also be taken into consideration.

 ### Insights

+* Check and ensure chlorides and volatile acidity levels are not excessive to ensure desirable wine taste.
+* Maintain an optimal amount of alcohol content for higher quality wine.
+* Keep density to a minimal amount for higher quality wine.
+* Maintain a desirable sulphates amount for wine preservation and taste balance.

 <details>
 <summary><b>Foldable hidden section</b></summary>